Transactional vs. Transformational Giving

 Non-profit organizations and their donors have unwittingly created a culture of “transactional giving.”
 Today’s approach to fundraising is formulaic: offer a simple proposition describing what a specific donation will achieve.

 - $30 provides three laying hens for a family.

 - $38 per month sponsors a child living in poverty.

-- $100 rescues a slave from human trafficking.
+- $100 rescues a child from human trafficking.

 This style of fundraising has become industry standard because donors consistently respond to appeals that have a well-defined personal or altruistic benefit.
 But at what cost?